 A warning label has been located near the LPG container.
 This label reads: DO NOT FILL CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY.
 Overfilling the LPG container can result in uncontrolled gas flow, which can cause fire or explosion.
-A properly filled container will contain approximately 80 percent of its volume as liquid LP gas.
+A properly filled container will contain approximately 80 percent of its volume as LPG.